paperless-gpt#

 • PDF_SKIP_EXISTING_OCR=true: Paperless+tesseract already runs OCR on ingest, so paperless-gpt skips re-running it on documents that already have a text layer.

-• TOKEN_LIMIT=1000: Truncates document content to ~750 words before sending to the LLM.
-Sufficient for metadata extraction; prevents context overflow.
+• TOKEN_LIMIT=4000: Truncates document content to ~3000 words before sending to the LLM.
+Raised from the original 1000 to feed more document content for better title/tag/date accuracy while still preventing context overflow.

 Troubleshooting#

 connection refused on startup — paperless-gpt started before paperless-web was ready.
-Normal; it retries every 20s and recovers automatically.
+Normal; it retries on paperless-gpt’s own interval and recovers automatically.

 Token not reaching container — verify the sops template path matches the EnvironmentFile path in the systemd service, and that --env=PAPERLESS_API_TOKEN (without a value) is in extraOptions.